SAP-archive/reason-markdown/README.md

 #### Reference Resolution

-A Reference-Resolution-Block provides references to urls which can be used in link- or image-spans by stating the reference-id of the Block.
+A Reference-Resolution-Block provides references urls which can be used in link- or image-spans by stating the reference-id of the block.
-These blocks will not result in any ouput and are just used to provide urls document wide.
-You can create a Reference-Resolution-Block like so:
+These blocks will not result in any output and are only used to provide document wide url-references.

 ```
 [reference-id]: url/to/resource
 ```

-Then you can reference the url in your images and links like so:
+You can reference a url by providing the reference-id in square brackets.

 ```
 [I'm a link with reference-id][reference-id]